alice-t/counterbalancing-program/README.md

 **Note:** The more conditions and participants you have, the longer it'll take to run.

 ## How to run
-Command line can be intimidating, so you can use [this link](https://py2.codeskulptor.org/#user48_IGMEb8Teln_1.py ) to run the program in your web browser instead :)
+Command line can be intimidating, so you can use these links to to run the program in your web browser instead :)
+For the full program use [this link](https://py2.codeskulptor.org/#user48_IGMEb8Teln_1.py ) For the faster version use [this link](https://py2.codeskulptor.org/#user48_dSOzRVwd5r_0.py).
+However, speed comes at a cost.
+This one doesn't monitor the distribution of conditions per position so you might get condition 1 appearing first three times, but condition two appears first only once.
+Use the link above if you want to ensure the position distribution differs by a max of 1.

 Press the little play icon on the left of the blue menu bar to run the program.
 You should get a pop-up asking for the number of conditions and then another one asking for the number of participants.

+Running it through that link can sometimes be a lot slower than running it on your own PC.
+It's fine if you have a small number of conditions and participants (around 5 conditions and 12-15 participants).
+If you have a large amount of participants or conditions, the universe might die before it finds an answer, so I highly reccommend you download the file and run it yourself to expedite the process.

 ### How to run on your PC
 If you do want to run the program on your own PC, follow these instructions: